Phone: Please Call 911

 If your pet fights with a known or suspected rabies animal, the rabies virus in that animal's saliva may remain alive or on a pet's skin or in its mouth for up to three hours.
 If it is necessary to handle that pet during this period, wear gloves.
 Wash the pet with soap and water.
 Call the Wayne County Health Department at (315)-946-5749 (weekdays 8 a.m. - 4 p.m.) or call 911 (after hours and weekends).

-If you find yourself in need of wildlife rescue services, Chris King of Marion, NY can be reached at (315)-374-4542.
+If you find yourself in need of wildlife rescue services other than those listed above, Kris King of Marion, NY can be reached at (315)-374-4542.
+Ms. King is a licensed wildlife rehabilitator.
+She is listed for information purposes only and is not an employee of the Village of Newark.